yumatsui00/AI-Driven-Development-sample/AI/function.md

 # UI Requirements

 ## 1. Page Layout
-Use the following structure under `src/app/(public)/landing/page.tsx`:
+Use the following structure under the root route `src/app/page.tsx` (rendering the landing layout/component):

 - A full-width hero section
 - Centered tagline and short description